gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 During CRYPT PENDING state, plain Control chunks and ENCRYPT chunks CANNOT be bundled within the same SCTP packet.

-When the Association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the CRYPTO Chunk Handler will receive ENCRYPT chunks from the SCTP Header Handler.
-Payload from ENCRYPT chunks will be forwarded to the Protection Engine in use for that specific Association for decryption, the Protection Engine will return a plain SCTP Payload.
+When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the CRYPTO Chunk Handler will receive ENCRYPT chunks from the SCTP Header Handler.
+Payload from ENCRYPT chunks will be forwarded to the Protection Engine in use for that specific association for decryption, the Protection Engine will return a plain SCTP Payload.
 The Plain SCTP Payload will be forwarded to SCTP Chunk Handler that will split it in separated chunks and will handle them according to {{RFC9260}}.